Greek/robert/README.md

 6. `error_reporting` - channel ID to report any runtime errors in your code
 7. `guild_log` - channel ID to log any new guilds the bot joins/leaves

-## credits

-I cheated and ~~plagiarized~~ borrowed code from Alex's "discord_bot.py" discord bot, mainly utilities and helper functions. the whole structure of the bot is inspired from Alex's bot.

 [python]: https://www.python.org/